Quarterly Financial Report for the quarter ended September 30, 2021

 2.2 Statement of Departmental Budgetary Expenditures by Standard Object

-Compared to the previous year, total budgetary expenditures recorded in the second quarter have increased by $575,605, from $7,557,544 to $8,133,149, as illustrated in the Departmental Budgetary Expenditures by Standard Object below.
-This increase is mainly attributable to an increase in the Personnel, Professional and special services and Rentals expense categories.
-These increases are offset by a reduction in the Transportation and communications, Information and Acquisition of machinery and equipment expense categories as explained below:
+Compared to the previous year, total budgetary expenditures recorded in the second quarter have increased by $1,257,802, from $9,125,198 to $10,383,000, as illustrated in the Departmental Budgetary Expenditures by Standard Object below.
+This increase is mainly attributable to an increase in the Personnel and Professional and special services expense categories as explained below:

-- The expenditures in the Personnel category have increased by $608,216.
-This increase is primarily due to the financial impact of the signing of several collective agreements and the timing of the salary recoveries from other departments completed in this quarter.
+- The expenditures in the Personnel category have increased by $822,264 and is primarily due to the financial impact of the implementation of the Catch-up Clauses in the June 2019 Memorandum of Agreement on Damages caused by the Phoenix Pay System, an increase in Employee Benefit Plan expenditures and the timing of the salary recoveries from other departments completed in this quarter.

 With respect to all other budgetary expenditures by Standard Object, overall expenditures are similar to those of the previous fiscal year.
 Any difference is primarily attributable to the period in which the purchases were settled.